cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

 - equals() \
   Remember that Java uses == to compare primitives and for checking if two variables refer to the same object. \
-  Checking if two objects are equivalent uses the equals() method, or at least it does if the developer implementing the method           overrides equals().
+  Checking if two objects are equivalent uses the equals() method, or at least it does if the developer implementing the method overrides equals(). two objects that return true for equals() objects must return the same hash code.

 - *The Contract for equals() Methods*: Rules for equals() method.
   - The equals() method implements an equivalence relation on non‐null object references: